Luis Enrique Amaya

-Senior Conflict and Organized Crime Advisor, USAID
+Senior Conflict, Governance and Crime Advisor, USAID

 Prior to joining USAID, Brooke was a Doctoral Fellow at the RAND Corporation where her work focused on the intersection of development and security.
-Brooke has more than fifteen years work experience in international development, relief, and reconstruction.
+Brooke has more than twenty years of experience in international development, relief, and reconstruction.

 She earned a PhD in policy analysis from the Pardee RAND Graduate School and a masters degree in international relations from Institut d’Etudes Politiques (Sciences Po).
-She is a member of the Council on Foreign Relations and was a 2009 White House Fellows Regional Finalist, founding member of the Rotary Club of Dupont Circle, 2003-2005 Rotary World Peace Scholar, and 2001 Rotary Ambassadorial Scholar.
+She is a member of MENSA and was a member of the Council on Foreign Relations, a 2009 White House Fellows Regional Finalist, founding member of the Rotary Club of Dupont Circle, 2003-2005 Rotary World Peace Scholar, and 2001 Rotary Ambassadorial Scholar.

 Senior Researcher, Centre for Military Studies, University of Copenhagen, Department of Political Science

 Ambassador, Parliamentary Assembly of Mediterranean; Professor, French Military Academy